What are rent arrears?

 A landlord, rooming house owner, caravan park owner or site owner should try to reach a solution with the tenant or resident before issuing notice to vacate.

-If a notice to vacate is issued, the tenant or resident can challenge it by taking the matter to the Victorian Civil and Administrative Tribunal (VCAT).
+If a notice to vacate is issued, the tenant or resident can challenge it by taking the matter to VCAT.

 A landlord, rooming house owner, site owner or caravan park owner cannot personally evict a tenant or resident, physically or otherwise.
-For more information, view our Ending a lease or residency section.
+For more information, view Ending a lease or residency.

 Late or part-payment